-As the site is currently agricultural land it is of limited natural heritage interest with low bio diversity value and unlikely to offer habitat for shelter and breeding of any protected species.
-A detailed landscaping plan has been submitted in support of the application which details hedge and tree planting throughout the site along with a naturalised SUDs feature along the Stynie Road frontage, which incorporates a mixture of grasses, hostas, ferns and foxgloves all of which will contribute to enhance the overall habitat value of the site.
+As the site is former agricultural land it is of limited natural heritage interest with low bio diversity value and unlikely to offer habitat for shelter and breeding of any protected species.
+A detailed landscaping plan has been submitted in support of the application which details hedge and tree planting throughout the site along with a naturalised SUDs features, which incorporates a mixture of grasses, hostas, ferns and foxgloves all of which will contribute to enhance the overall habitat value of the site.